TheArkian/AlspheDocs/README.md

 - User Info Command - Find out everything about yourself or another user

+- Coin Flip Command - To quickly flip a coin

 - If you are not happy about the bot having "Administrator", remove it from the bot's permission list, but if you want Moderation commands to work you will have to give him the right stuff to do all those things, e.g. muting requires the "Manage Roles" Permission and Banning requires the "Ban Members" permission, if you have any questions join our Discord here: https://discord.gg/ZWDMATr

 - We hope you enjoy Alsphe, if you haven't added it yet here if the Invite Link: https://discord.com/oauth2/authorize?client_id=725337225268691095&scope=bot&permissions=1544023295